2025 Enderlin tornado: Casualties

 The tornado killed three people, all in the vicinity of Enderlin.
-The three deaths occurred at two different locations along the tornado's path.
+The three deaths occurred at two locations along the tornado's path in Cass County.
+The first two deaths occurred at a farmstead along ND 46.
+The victims were identified as both 73-year old Michael and Katherine Pfaff-Dehn.
+The third fatality occurred to the north, where 89-year old Marcario Lucio died in his farmhouse along the intersection of 140th Avenue and 51st Street Southeast.
 It was the deadliest tornado to strike the state since 1978, when an F4 tornado killed five people in Elgin.